LMSBioinformatics/RNAseq_short_ZENCODE/course/Practical_ShortRNAseq.md

    - Interactions?

-* In this session, we only discuss the single factor analysis
+* In this session, we will only discuss the single factor analysis